eguimaraes/sharepoint/README.md

 # sharepoint
 SharePoint ToolBox
-SharePoint POwerShell Scripts and CSOM/JSOM Code.
-Just Another ToolBox Vault
+SharePoint PowerShell Scripts and CSOM/JSOM Code.

+Tools:

+Massive SiteCollections creation with exclusive Content Database associated to it

+Massive SiteCollections and Content Database delet

+New webapplication creation